Sicily wildfires: Tourists evacuated and airport closed

 Fire forces closure of major Sicily airport

-A wildfire caused Palermo’s Falcone Borsellino Airport to halt air traffic until 11 am local time on Tuesday according to an announcement on social media.
+A wildfire caused Palermo’s Falcone Borsellino Airport to halt air traffic on Tuesday according to an announcement on social media.

 The blaze broke out on Monday evening above the town of Cinisi with firefighters battling to contain it throughout the night.